ElcoLuijendijk/beo/readme.md

 # Required modules

 Apart from esys-escript Beo requires the Python modules [Numpy](http://www.numpy.org/), [Pandas](https://pandas.pydata.org/), [Scipy](http://scipy.org/scipylib/index.html) and [Matplotlib](http://matplotlib.org/downloads.html).
-Note that the current version of Beo still runs on Python2.x.
-Beo will be ported to Python 3 soon to given the transition of esys-escript to Python3.
+Note that this branch (master) of Beo still runs on Python2.x.
+Please check the [py3 branch](https://github.com/ElcoLuijendijk/beo/tree/py3) for a Python 3 compatible version of Beo.

 An easy way to get a working version of python and these modules is to install a full Python environment like [Anaconda](https://www.anaconda.com/), [Canopy](https://www.enthought.com/products/canopy) or [pythonxy](https://code.google.com/p/pythonxy/wiki/Welcome).